vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 (on sbich stayed an asure called

-Krsna) According to Brhad-desata ing SK, It is a Sivaksetra, one of the
+Krsna) According to Brhad-desata ing SK, It is a Śivaksetra, one of the

 (VI 1103 It was in the Kuru country, twelve Jyotirlingas and is so called